 Happy birthday to Helen.

-The viewers of bollywood films wish happy birthday to Helen on 19th Nov., 2010.
+The viewers of bollywood films wish happy birthday to Helen on 19th Nov., 2012.
 She had remained an exceptional dancer and featured in majority of bollywood fllms in the 60s and 70s.
 She was probably one of the most indispensable figures in bollywood during 60s and 70s.
 Without her films like Gumnaam, Teesri Manzil, Jewel Thief, Inteqam, Carwan, Night in London, etc. would have been incomplete.
+She had acted opposite leading stars of the 60s and 70s, for example, in Gumnaam she acted opposite Pran, In Teesri Manzil she acted opposite Shammi Kapoor, in Jewel Thief she acted opposite Dev Anand, in Night in London opposite Johnny Walker to name a few.
 She in fact filled in the empty space created by prominent dancer Cuckoo in the 50s.

-One of her most memorable films include Gumnaam, where she played the role of one of the few persons who were taken to an isolated island.
+One of her most memorable films included Gumnaam, which was released in 1965, where she played the role of one of the few persons who were taken to an isolated island.
 She was killed along with a number her friends by Tarun Bose in the film who was identified by Manoj Kumar at the end of the film.
 Her dance number in the songs “hum kale hai to kya hua dilwale hai” and “is duniya me jeena ho to” composed by Shankar Jaikishan were brilliant by every judging standards.